 This system has resulted in ~1,500 TLDs existing after decades of internet growth, with control concentrated among a handful of large registry operators.
 Innovation is stifled, prices remain high, and entire communities and businesses are excluded from owning their namespace.

-Handshake launched in 2020 with the promise of decentralizing domain names.
+Previous blockchain naming systems launched with the promise of decentralizing domain names.
 The technology works—the blockchain runs, names can be registered, DNS records can be set.
-Yet after five years:
+Yet after years:

 Why?
 The answer isn’t technical—it’s cultural.